Most common adverse reactions (≥2%, pooled safety data across PRIME and PRIME2)1 |

 eMyalgia includes musculoskeletal pain and musculoskeletal chest pain.

-DISCONTINUATION DUE TO ADVERSE EVENTS: 0% with DUPIXENT vs 3% with placebo- Patients should discontinue DUPIXENT if a clinically significant hypersensitivity reaction occurs or until a parasitic (helminth) infection resolves in a patient who does not respond to anti-helminth treatment
+DISCONTINUATION DUE TO ADVERSE EVENTS: 0% with DUPIXENT vs 3% with placebo1- Patients should discontinue DUPIXENT if a clinically significant hypersensitivity reaction occurs or until a parasitic (helminth) infection resolves in a patient who does not respond to anti-helminth treatment1

 NO BOXED WARNING1